ministryofjustice/modernisation-platform-configuration-management/ansible/roles/rclone-sync/README.md

  - `shared lock`: set this if you are enabling on multiple machines and the source directory is on a file share.
 It is a directory on the file share that will be created/removed by the script to manage locking
+ - `frequency_seconds`: if set, don't run more frequently than this value
+ - `rclone_cmd`: the rclone cmd and associated args
  - `rclone_args`: default rclone args to apply on every rclone command
  - `dirs`: a dictionary of directories to sync using rclone.
    The dictionary key is used in syslog logs.
 Then specify the rclone cmd,